jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 ## Backend for Frontend

-These are the main use cases of this product that are exposed via "public" APIs in the Frontend, e.g., `WebsiteHost`.
+These are the main use cases of this product that are exposed via "public" APIs in the Frontend BEFFE, e.g., `WebsiteHost`.

 > In many cases, these API calls are made from a JavaScript client and are forwarded to the Backend APIs.